cloudmaven/documentation/pages/aws/aws_hipaa.md

-We present here a framework for what follows in three parts: A system build, a first example with a very small synthetic dataset as CSV file, and a second example building on the Observational Medical Outcomes Partnership (OMOM) unrestricted vocabulary dataset.
+We present here a framework for what follows in three parts: A system build, a first example with a very small synthetic dataset as CSV file, and a second example building on the Observational Medical Outcomes Partnership (OMOM) unrestricted SynPUF dataset.

 In a simple view HIPAA regulations require that data be encrypted both at rest (on a storage device)